getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 > var Rx = require('rx')
 ```

-Let's start off with a simple `Observable` that emits a new value on each interval.
+Start with a simple `Observable` that emits a new value on each interval.

 ```javascript
 > var obs = Rx.Observable.interval(10)
 ```

-To subscribe to the event stream from this `Observable`, we
+To subscribe to the event stream from this `Observable`, we use `subscribe`.
 To make sure that we don't get overwhelmed with the stream, we'll chain with the
 `take` operator, making our resulting subscription only get a few values.